SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 | B8A  | Narrow NIR          | 865              | 20 m        | Used in **NDSII**, better glacier detection       |
 | B11  | SWIR                | 1610             | 20 m        | Used in **NDSI & NDSII**, ice and snow absorption |

-## Snow and Ice Indicies
+## Snow and Ice Indices

-This project uses a combination of indicies that have been developed for snow and ice detection.
+This project uses a combination of indices that have been developed for snow and ice detection.
 The Normalised Difference Snow Index (NDSI) is used to identify snow-covered areas by using the green band and the SWIR reflectance.
 Snow and ice reflects green visable light while it is highly absoarbative of short wave infrared (SWIR).
 Aditionally clouds reflect the SWIR band enabling to disregard them as snow or ice.
 The NDSI can be caluclated from the equation below:

 **NDSI** = (B3 − B11) / (B3 + B11)
 *Where:*